michael-lin01/MKS21X-FinalProject/README.md

 - Short haul and long haul shortcuts can stack.
 This means that if you land on a short haul shortcut that takes you to a long haul shortcut, both shortcuts will activate, and the same applies if you land on a long haul shortcut that takes you to a short haul shortcut.
 - However when a plane lands on another a shortcut tile that houses an enemy plane, the shortcut will not activate because the plane is “occupied” destroying the enemy.

+Some changes we made to Wikipedia page’s rules!
+- no stacked movement rule
+- rolling a 6 does NOT give an extra die roll
-Rules: (some changes we made to wiki’s rules) no stacked movement rule, no 6 giving extra die roll (yet?), even numbers get planes out of hangars not specifically 5s or 6s, no exact roll (cuz we don’t got time to code that specific lol), no killing planes on end tiles when zipping through a shortcut (for now).
+- an even die roll gets planes out of the hangar (instead of specifically 5s or 6s)
+- no killing planes located on end tiles when zipping through a shortcut
+- a plane does not need an exact roll to go onto the center tile, it just needs to at least pass over the center tile (for ex, if there are 4 tiles between a plane and its center tile, then a die roll of 6 still allows that plane to be marked as "finished" at the end of its movement)
+We did not implement any of the "Optional Rules" in the Wikipedia page due to time constraints.

 -------------------------------------------------------------------------------